No Tags Found!

 My query is regarding the Employee Compensation Act, 1923.
-If an engineer working in a private limited company comes under the definition of "Employee" under the Employee Compensation Act, 1923 or the Industrial Disputes Act, 1947?
+Does an engineer working in a private limited company fall under the definition of "Employee" under the Employee Compensation Act, 1923, or the Industrial Disputes Act, 1947?

-1. If a software engineer with a software company (private limited) is an employee under the Employee Compensation Act, 1923?
+1. Is a software engineer employed by a software company (private limited) considered an employee under the Employee Compensation Act, 1923?

-2. If a telecom engineer providing technical expertise to a telecom company is an "employee" under the Employee Compensation Act, 1923.
+2. Is a telecom engineer providing technical expertise to a telecom company considered an "employee" under the Employee Compensation Act, 1923?

-If they don't come under the purview of the Employee Compensation Act, 1923, then how should the compensation be calculated in case of the death of an engineer while in service in the above cases?
-Kindly provide any examples of the calculation of compensation in the case of the death of an employee by courts/companies in India.
+If they do not fall under the purview of the Employee Compensation Act, 1923, how should compensation be calculated in the event of an engineer's death while in service in the above cases?
+Kindly provide any examples of compensation calculations in the case of an employee's death by courts or companies in India.

 From India, Delhi